stelcodes/nuzzle/README.md

 1. **Option Entries:** Option entries have a **keyword** key and are usually defined by Nuzzle, but you can also include your own custom option entries as well.
 The associated value can be of any type.
 Here is a brief summary of all the option entry keys specified by Nuzzle:

-- `:nuzzle/base-url` - URL where site will be hosted.
-Must start with "http://" or "https://".
-Required.
 - `:nuzzle/render-page` - A fully qualified symbol that must resolve to your page rendering function.
 Required.
 - `:nuzzle/build-drafts?` - A boolean that indicates whether pages marked as a draft should be included.
 Defaults to `false` (no drafts included).
 - `:nuzzle/publish-dir` - A path to a directory to publish the site into.
 Defaults to `"out"`.